paulrisk3/picam-motion-detection/README.md

 * Auto-detect video framerate - defaults to 30fps
 * Add running timestamp to recording
 * Delete footage after defined number of days
-* Add .conf file to register and name cameras
-  * save footage by camera and date
 * Add sources in README
 * Configure alerts when motion is detected - likely MQTT
 * Add instructions for Windows installation